vwkd/code-system/src/general/data type.md

 ## Introduction

 - set of values
-- can be primitive or composite
+- can be primitive or non-primitive
-- can be statically or dynamically sized
 - can be scalar or composite
 - can be non-collection or collection
+- can be statically or dynamically sized
 - can be algebraic
 - can be generic